wglass/lighthouse/docs/configuration.rst

 * **balancer**:

   Files that configure the locally-running load balancer(s).
-These live in the root of the config directory.
+These live in the ``balancers`` subdirectory.
 The project includes a plugin for HAProxy as a balancer.

   :doc:`configuration/haproxy`